DA5Hx/sudoku-solver/README.md

 Select the number you want to place from the buttons given or from your keyboard and select the sudoku cell you want to place it in.
 Use erase button or spacebar to delete a number from a specific cell by clicking on it.
-Use Solve to generate a possible solution if it exists ans Reset to clear the Sudoku Board.
+Use Solve to generate a possible solution if it exists and Reset to clear the Sudoku Board.